tweag/nickel/doc/manual/contracts.md

   }

 > config."0"
-error: contract broken by a value: field name `not_a_number` is not a number [...]
+error: contract broken by a value
+       field name `not_a_number` is not a number
+[...]

 > let config | NumberBoolDict = {